Olly,

 Godly living can maifest itself in many ways - the way you serve your family, the way you treat others, your attitude to work and recreation and so on.
 But I suggest that it will be most obvious in the way you handle conflict within your family.
 As a christian we believe in a God of justice and truth, as well as mercy and compassion.
 Therefore when we deal with conflict, we need to make sure we are just and merciful as well.
 This will mean listening to each other, discussing things reasonably together and coming to consensus.
 It will mean showing compassion, mercy and love when you are wronged and seeking forgiveness when you know you have wronged others.

 When you do have an opportunity to speak about Christianity to them then be gentle and gracious rather than confrontational.
 Ask God to give you the right words.
 It is often far easier and less threatening to them for you to talk about your own experiences and understanding of christiaity rather than challenge them directly about their undestanding of christianity.
 Remember that you are not the one whose responsibility it is to convince them of the gospel - that’s God’s.
-Your responsibility is to present Christianity in the most compelling way you can (without distorting it of course 😉).
+Your responsibility is to present Christianity in the most compelling way you can (without distorting it, of course).

 If you feel it is appropriate to confront them then choose your arguments carefully.
 My parents and siblings are hostile non-Christians too and at family gatherings my siblings especially will like to see if they can make me angry by saying something they know I disagree with.
 I have learnt that if they are being confrontational on purpose you will never have a honest conversation with them but when they are speaking to you normally that is when they might be more open to the gospel.
 Choosing these moments and not reacting in the confrontational ones can make a huge difference in how your family will respond to the gospel.